kamil-1929/production_optimization/README.md

+## This is a Master's Project created for my study module

 ## Production Optimization Project
 This project contains tools and scripts for optimizing the production of products under given constraints to maximize profit.